bioinfologics/w2rap/README.md

 Predicted genes	            |
 predicted genes (unique)    |	7130

-We can see that the scaffolder has successfully put together a large number of contigs without significantly increasing the number of misassemblies, which indicates that the scaffolds have been constructed correctly.
+We can see that the scaffolder has successfully put together a large number of contigs without increasing the number of misassemblies, which indicates that the scaffolds have been constructed correctly.

 ### d) Check assembly completeness by aligning BUSCO genes.
 ```